Itozee/1205-week9/README.md

 Readability: Well-named functions enhance code readability by providing a clear and concise way to express the purpose of a block of code.
 This is especially important in larger programs.

 # Transformations
+--Melt
+Our datasets (Fertility and Life Expectancy) consists of columns representing the values recorded for years 1960 to 2013.
+This wide-format isn't ideal for analysis so I used the melt function in converting into long-format data.
+The other columns will remain unpivoted.

+melted_fertility and melted_life_expectancy became the new dataframes showing the effect of the melt meaning df_fertility and df_life_expectancy dataframes would be disregarded for ongoing analysis.

+-- Datatype
+I observed the datatype for the year column was operated as a float for both melted_fertility and melted_life_expectancy.
+I converted the datatype for both dataframes into Integer.

+-- Merge
+When working with real-world datasets, information is often split across multiple tables. pd.merge() helps integrate this information into a single, unified view.
+The use of a merge will help us better analyse and visualize to give us insights about the datasets.
+We have three datasets (Df_metadata, melted_fertility and melted_life_expectancy) in their respective dataframes and the information in them relate with each other.
+To perform a join, we need to have a matching column that is with common identifier with the dataframes/datasets.
+Country code and Country name are unique columns present in all.
+I merged with the country code as it reprsented thr best keys to match with.

+I first merged df_metatdata with melted_fertility dataframes into a dataframe called first_merge then merged first_merge dataframe with melted_life_expectancy into a second_merge dataframe.
+The second_merge dataframe now consists of all the information found in df_metatdata, melted_fertility and melted_life_expectancy dataframes.

+-- About Melt
+In Python, the pd.melt() function is used to reshape or transform a DataFrame.
+The basic idea is to unpivot or melt the DataFrame, moving the columns (except for the specified identifier variables) into two columns: one for variable names and another for the corresponding values.
+This can be helpful in scenarios where you have data in a format where variables are spread across columns, and you want to reorganize it for analysis or visualization.

 - Performed actions such as creating headers, resetting index, changing column names, melting columns, converting datatypes, merging, creating new columns, and